-- To maintain the highest standards of patient care. - To hold, in confidence, with respect to the patient's beliefs, all personal matters. - To respect and protect the patient's legal and moral right to quality patient care. - To not knowingly cause injury or any injustice to those entrusted to our care. - To work with fellow technologists and other professional health groups to promote harmony and unity for better patient care. - To always follow the principles of asepsis. - To maintain the highest degree of efficiency through continuing education. - To maintain and practice surgical technology willingly with pride and dignity. - To report any unethical conduct or practice to the proper authority. - To adhere to the CODE of ETHICS at all times in relationship to all members of the health care team.
+- 1. To maintain the highest standards of professional conduct and patient care. - 2.
+To hold in confidence with respect to the patient's beliefs, all personal matters. - 3.
+To respect and protect the patient's legal and moral rights to quality patient care. - 4.
+To not knowingly cause injury or any injustice to those entrusted to our care. - 5.
+To work with fellow technologists and other professional health groups to promote harmony and unity for better patient care. - 6.
+To always follow the principles of asepsis. - 7.
+To maintain a high degree of efficiency through continuing education. - 8.
+To maintain and practice surgical technology willingly, with pride and dignity. - 9.
+To report any unethical conduct or practice to the proper authority. - 10.
+To adhere to the Code of Ethics at all times in relationship to all members of the health care team.